 Prime factorization is at the heart of many cryptographic systems, particularly those used to secure online communications and transactions.
 The RSA algorithm, for example, uses the product of two large prime numbers to generate encryption keys.
 The security of the RSA algorithm depends on the fact that it is computationally difficult to factor the product of these two large primes back into the original primes.

 When you send an encrypted message using RSA, the recipient uses their private key (derived from the prime factors) to decrypt the message.
-If someone were able to quickly factor the large number used in the public key, they could easily derive the private key and decrypt the message.
+And if someone were able to quickly factor the large number used in the public key, they could easily derive the private key and decrypt the message.
 This is why the choice of large, carefully selected prime numbers is crucial in cryptographic applications.

 Future Implications of Quantum Computing